/ By The Thyolo House

 Breakfast at The Thyolo House is not a buffet.
 There is no chafing dish under a heat lamp.
 There is a table outside under the bougainvillea, set for however many of us are eating, and Flavia — my mother, who runs the place and paints in the studio — usually decides what's on it that morning depending on what's ripe in the garden and what the chickens produced overnight.

 This is where the Italian half of the family shows up properly.
-The eggs are sometimes a frittata with garden zucchini and the soft white cheese we make on the estate.
+The eggs are sometimes a frittata with garden zucchini and the soft white cheese made in the highlands.
 The bread is baked the day before.
-There is fresh ricotta if the milk has been good.
-There is also, always, a pot of Satemwa or Conforzi tea — because not putting Malawian tea on a Malawian tea estate's breakfast table would be a peculiar kind of cultural amnesia.
+There is tea at breakfast because this is Malawi tea country, but The Thyolo House does not provide or organize tea-tasting activities, tea-walk activities, third-party tea-estate visits, or third-party factory access.

-The thing worth understanding about Italian food on a tea estate in Malawi is that it isn't a theme.
+The thing worth understanding about Italian food on a tea country in Malawi is that it isn't a theme.
 My grandfather arrived from Italy in 1929.
 The kitchen has been speaking both languages — Italian and Malawian — for the better part of a century.
-If you want to dig into how that actually works in practice, we wrote about it in our piece on how the Italian kitchen runs on a Malawian estate.
+If you want to dig into how that actually works in practice, the journal includes about it in our piece on how the Italian kitchen runs on a Malawian estate.

 1:00 PM — Garden-to-Table Lunch by the Pool